-In order to protect the health, safety, and welfare of employees, students, and the public, Victoria College will provide an environment free from exposure to smoke from tobacco and other products.
-Tobacco use is prohibited in all College facilities.
+In order to protect the health, safety, and welfare of employees, students, and the public, Victoria College will provide an environment free from exposure to smoke from tobacco and other products, to include electronic cigarettes.
+Tobacco use is prohibited in all college facilities.
 In addition to College facilities, smoking is prohibited on all College grounds and in parking lots.

-Police & Campus Safety will issue tickets for smoke and tobacco violations.
-Any student repeatedly in violation of this regulation will be issued a City citation and/or referred to the Vice President of Student Services for disciplinary action.
+Police & Campus Security will issue tickets for smoke and tobacco violations.
+Any student repeatedly in violation of this regulation will be issued a City citation and/ or referred to the Vice President of Student Services for disciplinary action.